How Chefs Use Finishing Salt In The Kitchen

 Move your hand slightly while sprinkling to avoid concentrating salt in one area.

-In some cases, chefs season meat at the moment it is sliced rather than before or after (see how to use finishing salt on meat).
+In some cases, chefs season meat at the moment it is sliced rather than only before or after cooking.

 One approach is to apply finishing salt directly to the meat just before slicing.
 This keeps the crystals on the surface of the crust so that, as the knife cuts through, each piece receives a small amount of seasoning.